Validated Patterns

 tekton-pipeline

-After the pipeline completed the manuela-test application in Argo will eventually refresh and push the changes to the cluster and the line dash board route in the manuela-tst-all namespace will have picked up the changes:
+After the pipeline completed the manuela-test application in Argo will eventually refresh and push the changes to the cluster and the line dash board route in the manuela-tst-all namespace will have picked up the changes.
+You might need to clear your browser cache to see the change:

 linedashboard-devops

-The pipeline will also have created a PR in gitea, like the following one:
+The pipeline will also have created a PR in gitea, such as the following one:

 gitea-pipeline-pr

-Now an operator can verify that the change is correct on the datacenter in the manuela-tst-all line dashboard and if deemed correct, he can merge the PR in gitea which will roll out the change to the production factory!
+Verify that the change is correct on the datacenter in the manuela-tst-all line dashboard and if deemed correct, you can merge the PR in gitea which will roll out the change to the production factory!

 Application AI model changes with DevOps

-On the OpenShift console click on the nine-box and choose Red Hat OpenShift AI.
-You’ll be taken to the AI console which will look like the following:
+1. On the OpenShift console click the nine-box and select Red Hat OpenShift AI.
+The AI console will open, appearing as follows:

 rhoai-console

-Click on Data Science Projects on the left sidebar and choose the ml-development project.
-You’ll be taken to the project which will contain a couple of workbenches and a model:
+2. Click the Data Science Projects on the left sidebar and choose the ml-development project.
+The project will open, containing a couple of workbenches and a model.:

 rhoai-ml-development